yanyannew/learn_git/inter.md

-this is  interrupt on master.
+this is  interrupt on master
+now i am pulled in branch1.